nguyenvanduocit/animations/README.md

   <li>Most mobile browsers</li>
 </ul>

+Flip animations currently don't work in IE or Firefox, this issue will be fixed soon.

 Limitations
 ===========

-Since this uses Digital Fusions' visible plugin to animate elements as they enter the viewport, the same limitations apply to this plugin also, in that it will not check for visibility in nested scrollable areas, only on the main viewport (window object).
 Animations executing on elements entering the viewport will not work if JavaScript is disabled.
-Animations are currently limited to devices with a viewport of 960px (wide) and higher.
+Animations are currently limited to devices with a viewport of 569px (wide) or higher.

 Author